Testably/Testably.Abstractions/README.md

 ## Getting Started

-- Install `Testably.Abstractions` as nuget package in your productive projects and `Testably.Abstractions.Testing` as nuget package in your test projects.
+- Install `Testably.Abstractions` as nuget package in your production projects and `Testably.Abstractions.Testing` as nuget package in your test projects.
   ```ps
   dotnet add package Testably.Abstractions
   dotnet add package Testably.Abstractions.Testing